Intsights/sergeant/benchmark/1_simple_worker/README.md

 ## Description
-In this benchmark, we produce 100000 tasks.
-The first two are 'start' and 'end' tasks to mark the first and last tasks.
+100,000 tasks are produced in this benchmark.
+'Start' and 'end' tasks mark the beginning and ending of a task.

 ### Broker docker run